 Prosecco is arguably one of the most popular types of sparkling wine in the world.
 Have you ever wanted to learn more about the origins of this light, fruity, and fizzy wine?
 Are you a bit of a foodie who wants to gain a feel for the sights, sounds, and smells of the terroir that you can only get when exploring by bike?
 Then listen up as we have just added three new trips to our range in the Prosecco region of Italy, with itineraries for both leisure and road cyclists.

 Located in the northeast corner of Italy, our holidays begin in the historic town of Treviso – a popular destination for cycling enthusiasts and home to bicycle manufacturer Pinarello.
 Our trips offer a unique mix of place-to-place as well as centre-based cycling that gives you a chance to get to know the area better, meet with local producers, and enjoy the wine and food on offer, all without the worry of packing up your bags each morning.
+On our leisure itineraries, you will also be ending with a ride out to the bustling beach resort of Jesolo, on the Adriatic coast – dipping your toes in the sea to finish your journey!

 Meet Giovanni – Maître de Maison at Villa Abbazia…